MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ### Export your 3D model as a GLB file

-The last step is to export the model to a GLB file so it can be used with Dynamics 365 mixed reality apps.
+The last step is to export the model as a GLB file so it can be used with Dynamics 365 mixed-reality apps.

 1. In Blender, select **File** > **Export** > **glTF 2.0**.